 Artists may apply for any public area in the penitentiary complex except Cellblock 2 and the main audio tour route (indicated with a red line on the site map below).
-Some installations, such as Linda Brenner's Ghost Cats have been sited in several locations throughout the penitentiary.
+Areas in beige and grey on the site map below are not open to the public and cannot accommodate an art installation.
+Some installations, such as Linda Brenner's Ghost Cats, have been sited in several locations throughout the penitentiary.